Church of England Weddings

-by publication of banns
+- Publication of banns

-by special licence issued by the Archbishop of Canterbury
+- Special licence issued by the Archbishop of Canterbury

-by the authority of a superintendent registrar’s certificate without licence
+- The authority of a superintendent registrar’s certificate without licence

+The ushers should be the first to arrive at the church, about forty-five minutes before the ceremony.
+The ushers’ role is to make sure that everyone has an order of service, prayer and hymn books and seating everyone correctly.
 The front right-hand pew is reserved for the groom and the best man.
 The groom’s close family sit in the second pew behind the groom.
 The front left-hand pew is reserved for the bride’s parents and her attendants.

-The groom and best man are next to arrive at the church at least 30 minutes before the ceremony.
-Guests usually arrive at the church fifteen to twenty minutes before the ceremony begins, and are shown to their seats by the ushers.
-The organist starts playing the prelude music.
+The groom and best man are next to arrive at least thirty minutes beforehand.
+Guests usually arrive fifteen to twenty minutes before the ceremony.
+The organist then starts playing the prelude music.

-The next to arrive at the church are the bridesmaids and the mother of the bride.
-The bride’s mother usually waits with the bridesmaids at the church door until the arrival of the bride.
-The bride’s mother is the last to be shown to her seat by the ushers, before the ceremony begins.
+The next to arrive are the bridesmaids and the mother of the bride.
+The bride’s mother usually waits with the bridesmaids at the church door until the bride’s arrival.
+The bride’s mother is the last to be shown to her seat by the ushers.
 Her entrance serves as a cue to the groom that the bride has arrived, at which point the organist begins to play the processional music and the congregation stands.